LACMIP/emu/docs/_documentation/imaging.md

 # File names
 ## Script

+- Crystal Report: `IP Basic Taxonomy Output for Imaging` saved to _LACMIP Imaging > Imaging Templates_ : `Imaging-FileName-Taxonomy.csv` Do not move this file; the script using this CSV to insert taxonomy into file names over night.
+However, it can be refreshed by re-running the report in EMu and overwriting the older file in the same location.

 ## Keystroking
 Avoid manually renaming files whenever possible.
 However, sometimes file names must be hand keystroked.
 File names should conform to this format: